 You’ll receive a fraction of the total cost, anything from a few per cent upwards.
 But it doesn’t stop there.
 You can net some big discounts from major chains.

 For example, this Currys/PC World deal gives you 15% cashback if you shop through TopCashback or Quidco.
 All you have to do is click and wait!

-Our guest writer for this blog is Sylvia Nankivell from studentmoneysaver.co.uk.
+Sylvia Nankivell is our guest writer from studentmoneysaver.co.uk.
 A leading student website offering deals and discounts to students across the country as well as competitions, spending tips and life hacks to help you through the money tight moments.